 Each student will be assigned a case to research from the cases in Hastedt's Chapter 12.
 Every student will read all of the assignments for all of the case studies.
-At the same time, each student will work on a research application for one case study.
-Students will ask an empirical question about their case and use three (3) primary source documents to answer their research question.
+At the same time, each student will work on a research application for one pre-assigned case study.

-Students will hand in their research case studies on the day their case is scheduled on the syllabus; on that day they will give a brief presentation of their research, including two visuals, to the class.
-Persons who fail to make their scheduled presentation will have twenty (20) points deducted from the earned grade on their report.
+Students will hand in their research case studies on the day their case is scheduled on the syllabus; on that day they will give a brief presentation of their research, including two presentation aides, to the class.
+Persons who fail to make their scheduled presentations will have ten (10) points deducted from the earned grade on their report.
 All case study reports must be turned in at the beginning of class on the due date.

-The purpose of the case study research project is to learn how scholars use primary source documents, to learn how to ask and answer an empirical question by applying a policy making model, to write a logical argument concerning a question and relevant evidence, and to create visual representations of an argument and evidence.
+The purpose of the case study research project is to learn how scholars use primary source documents, to learn how to apply a policy making model, to write a logical argument concerning a question and relevant evidence, and to create visual representations of an argument and evidence.
 The case study report is a type of technical writing that constitutes an important communications skill.